ethereum/ethereum-org/views/content/greeter.md

     ['Solidity' ]

 If you do not get Solidity above, then you need to install it.
+You can find [instructions for installing Solidity here](http://solidity.readthedocs.io/en/develop/installing-solidity.html).